A younger Quentin,

 6 foot tall white male professor with a beard,

-rapidly disappearing hair, and blue eyes.
+rapidly disappearing hair, and blue eyes (one of which has a small brown streak).